ItKnowledgebases/CompTIA_CySA/README.md

 ---

 ## Final Notes
+- **NMAP**
+   - common nmap options
+   - syn
+   - connect
+   - udp
+   - ports
 - **Documentation is Key:**
   In every step—from risk assessment to incident investigation—thorough documentation ensures accountability and continuous improvement.
 - **Continuous Learning:**
   Cybersecurity is an ever-evolving field.
 Stay updated with the latest threats, mitigation strategies, and industry standards.
 - **REPEATED KEYWORDS**
   - Shadow IT: people take it upon themselves to install software
+- **NEVER MOVE DNS OR NTP Port assignment**
 ---